 The Podiatric Surgical Residency Program in Santa Clara is a three year PMSR with added RRA Certificate position.
 Three residents are selected annually for the three-year position.
 The resident’s responsibilities include a very busy outpatient clinic, taking call for hospitalized patients, Emergency Room, and podiatric and orthopedic surgical assisting.
 The residents are responsible for doing full preoperative and postoperative evaluations on surgical cases.
 Surgical training is extensive in adult and pediatric forefoot, rear foot, and ankle procedures.

 The Santa Clara medical center is a teaching hospital with in-house residents in Internal Medicine, Emergency Medicine, Ob/Gyn, and Podiatry.
-Students and residents from Stanford University rotate through the departments of General Surgery, Plastic Surgery, Vascular Surgery, Neurology, Otolaryngology, Pediatrics, Psychiatry, and Anesthesia.
-The Division of Podiatric Surgery is within the Department of Orthopedic Surgery and shares a common clinical facility with the orthopedic surgeons and Sports Medicine MD’s.
+Students and residents from Stanford and Boston University rotate through the departments of General Surgery, Plastic Surgery, Vascular Surgery, Neurology, Otolaryngology, Pediatrics, Psychiatry, and Anesthesia.
+The Division of Podiatric Surgery shares a common clinical facility with the departments of Orthopedics and Sports Medicine.
 There is an excellent relationship between the podiatric surgeons and the orthopedic surgeons that allows for a very pleasant collegial working and learning environment.
-Residents are also responsible for surgical call for the orthopedic department during nights and weekends.

 The Kaiser Santa Clara Podiatric residents have the unique advantage of receiving all three years of their training at Santa Clara and San Leandro/Fremont locations.
-These sites are large, multidisciplinary, academically oriented teaching facilities making it ideal for receiving all three years of consistent training at convenient and high quality locations.
-This is also ideal for establishing consistent and close collaborative relationships with peers, colleagues and mentors.
-Continuity of patient care by the resident is also enhanced.
+These sites are large, multidisciplinary, academically oriented teaching facilities making it ideal for receiving all three years of consistent training at high quality facilities.